 When you think summertime in Milwaukee, your mind automatically is transported to all of the wonderfully diverse festivals the city has to offer.
-Included in that list is Milwaukee’s Polish Fest, held annually at Henry W. Maier Festival Park.
-It is the nation’s largest Polish festival and continues to grow each year.
-Named a top festival by WISN’s Spring Fever A-List in 2012, it is no wonder that is has also garnered the attention of the Travel Channel and the American Business Association.
+Included in that list is Milwaukee’s Polish Fest, happening June 15-17, 2018 at Henry W. Maier Festival Park!

-Whether you plan on attending Polish Fest with friends or with family, there are great activities suitable for every age group.
-Your kids will love the numerous crafts and games as well as have a blast visiting the festival’s four legged friends, the Polish Sheepdogs.
-This year will also be the 17th Annual Chopin Youth Piano competition, which will be a treat for music lovers of all ages.
-Be sure to catch the Miss Polish Fest Pageants which will also be taking place on the festival grounds.
+Whether you plan on attending Polish Fest with friends or with family, there are great activities perfect for all ages!
+Your kids will love the numerous crafts and games as well as have a blast visiting the festival’s four-legged friends, the Polish Sheepdogs.
+New this year is the Royal White Tiger Exhibit, straight from Poland!

 Absorb the Polish way of life at the Cultural Village.
 You can learn the secrets behind cooking your favorite Polish foods and admire the traditional folk art.
 Next, take a stroll through the Sukiennice Marketplace, which is filled by over forty different vendors.
 Find everything from Polish items to take home with you, to the knowledge of your Polish roots.

 If Polish food is drawing you to the festival, you will not be disappointed.
-Polish Fest has a large array of both Polish favorites and over 30 different vendors providing foods for all taste buds.
+Polish Fest has a large array of both Polish favorites and over 30 different vendors providing foods for all taste buds, including Saz’s concession stand throughout the park.
 From Klement’s Polish sausage to a scrumptious assortment of pierogi, you will be sure to satisfy your hunger.